Amendments to the Information and Communications Network Act,

 Debate Stalled over Age Criteria and Fundamental Rights

-Debate over regulating social network service (SNS) use among teenagers is reigniting, prompted by remarks made during the confirmation hearing for Kim Jongcheol, nominee for Chairperson of the Broadcasting, Media, and Communications Committee.
-As Australia became the first country in the world to legally ban SNS use for those under 16, there is growing consensus in Korea that similar regulations may be needed to protect youth.
-However, there is also considerable opposition to a blanket restriction on SNS use, leading to calls for a more cautious approach.
-Although related bills have been introduced in the National Assembly, they have remained stagnant for an extended period, with little progress being made.
+The remarks made by Kim Jongcheol, nominee for chairman of the Broadcasting, Media, and Communications Committee, during his confirmation hearing have reignited controversy over regulating social networking service (SNS) usage among adolescents.
+As Australia became the first country in the world to legally ban SNS use for those under 16, a consensus has emerged domestically on the need for related regulations to protect youth.
+However, there is also considerable opposition to a blanket restriction on usage itself, leading to calls for a more cautious approach.
+Although relevant bills have been introduced in the National Assembly, they have remained stalled for an extended period and have not gained momentum.

-During the confirmation hearing held by the National Assembly’s Science, ICT, Broadcasting, and Communications Committee on December 16, Kim responded to the mention of Australia’s legal restriction on SNS use for children and teenagers under 16 by saying, “It is certainly an issue that should be reviewed.”
-However, as controversy grew, he later clarified in a statement that his remarks were not based on a premise of prohibition, but rather indicated a willingness to consider various alternatives to protect youth.
+During the confirmation hearing held by the National Assembly’s Science, ICT, Broadcasting, and Communications Committee on December 16, Kim responded to references to the Australian government’s legal restrictions on SNS use for children and adolescents under 16, saying that it was “certainly an issue that should be examined.”
+However, as the debate over pros and cons intensified, he later issued a statement clarifying that his remarks were not based on a premise of prohibition, but rather on considering a range of alternatives for protecting adolescents.

-The current policy direction of the Broadcasting, Media, and Communications Committee, which oversees this issue, is focused more on phased protection rather than outright prohibition.
-Practical alternatives being discussed include strengthening parental consent and oversight, and expanding the responsibility of platforms to protect teenagers-so-called “managed regulation.”
-However, there is a sense that social consensus has not yet been fully achieved.
-An official from the committee stated, “While we agree on the seriousness of the SNS issue among youth, whether a blanket restriction on use is appropriate for Korea’s circumstances is a matter that requires careful consideration.”
+The current policy direction of the Broadcasting, Media, and Communications Committee, the responsible ministry, is focused more on phased protection than outright prohibition.
+Practical alternatives being discussed include strengthening parental (legal guardian) consent and oversight, and expanding platforms’ responsibilities for youth protection-so-called “managed regulation.”
+However, it is believed that sufficient social consensus has not yet been reached.
+A committee official stated, “While we recognize the seriousness of adolescent SNS issues, whether a blanket restriction on usage itself is appropriate for the domestic context requires careful consideration.”

-This cautious stance is also evident in the legislative process.
-Last year, lawmakers Kim Jangkyum and Cho Junghoon (People Power Party), and Yoon Kunyoung (Democratic Party of Korea) introduced amendments to the Information and Communications Network Act, which are still pending.
-These bills focus not on a complete ban, but on limiting algorithm-based content recommendations and strengthening parental consent requirements.
-However, after initial discussion in the committee, there has been no further progress.
+This cautious approach is also evident in the legislative situation at the National Assembly.
+Several amendments to the Information and Communications Network Act, introduced last year by lawmakers Kim Jangkyum (People Power Party), Cho Junghoon (People Power Party), and Yoon Kunyoung (Democratic Party), remain pending.
+These bills focus not on a total ban of SNS use by adolescents, but on restricting algorithm-based content recommendations and strengthening parental consent requirements.
+However, after initial discussions in the subcommittee of the Science, ICT, Broadcasting, and Communications Committee, there has been no further progress.

 Typically, when a bill is introduced, the relevant government ministry submits a review opinion to the National Assembly.
-The Broadcasting, Media, and Communications Committee already submitted its first review last year on bills related to protecting youth SNS use, but with no substantive discussion in the standing committee, these bills have effectively become “ghost bills.”
-This is due to the complex interplay of technical and institutional challenges, such as age verification methods, parental authentication procedures, platform terms of service revisions, and personal data protection issues, making it difficult to establish a comprehensive roadmap.
-A committee official explained, “SNS can be beneficial for academic or social activities, so a comprehensive approach is necessary.”
+For bills related to protecting adolescent SNS use, the Broadcasting, Media, and Communications Committee already submitted a first review opinion last year, but as the standing committee has not proceeded to substantive discussions, these bills are being described as “ghost bills.”
+This is due to the complex interplay of technical and institutional issues such as methods of age verification, parental authentication procedures, platform terms of service revisions, and personal data protection concerns, making it difficult to establish a comprehensive roadmap.
+A committee official explained, “SNS can also have positive effects on academic or social activities, so a comprehensive approach is necessary.”

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.